defuse/airgap/README.md

 - The above side channel points also hold for the air-gap system's "surrounding environement", e.g. the adversary cannot hear the user typing.

+- Things that move into and out of the side-channel-protected area are not themselves side channels.
+For example, we assume that the person using the AirGap is not wearing a recording device that records the sound of them typing, to be retrieved by the adversary after they leave the side-channel-protected zone.
+Another example, we assume the adversary does not have a microscopic flying robot that hides in your lungs, flys out, records your typing, then flys back into your lungs.

 ### Electronic Compromise (Malware Capabilities)

 - The adversary cannot maintain a compromise across a Tails reboot.
 That is, if